UBB-bibliometrics/search-strategies/pandemics.md

 )
 ```

 - I tested using variations of e.g. "omicron", "delta variant" etc. but this lead to irrelevant results.
-One relevant result used "omicron" but many more were irrelevant. "omicron" is thus only included in the Cristin search.
+Two relevant results used "omicron" but many more were irrelevant (and these two are added by the Web of Science Citation cateogy in search #4). "omicron" is thus only included in the Cristin search.

 #### 2